 - Debt consolidation loans

-These installment loans serve different purposes, and terms, conditions, and credit requirements can vary.
+These monthly installment loans serve different purposes, and terms, conditions, and credit requirements can vary.
 For example, consumers with high credit scores may have an easier time finding approval for higher loan amounts or lower interest rates compared to bad credit borrowers.

 Essentially, any personal loan where you receive your funds up front and then repay them through regular monthly payments would be considered an installment loan.
 This applies to an online installment loan, as well as in-person options.
 Basically, if you have a loan that you pay once a month, that’s an installment loan.

 Advantages of Online Installment Loans: